 Multicast Filtering Specific multicast traffic can be assigned to its own VLAN to ensure that it does not interfere with normal network traffic and to guarantee real-time delivery by setting the required priority level for the designated VLAN.
-The switch uses IGMP Snooping and Query for IPv4, and MLD Snooping and Query for IPv6 to manage multicast group registration.
+The switch uses IGMP Snooping and Query for IPv4, and MLD Snooping and Query for IPv6 at Layer 2 and IGMP at Layer 3 to manage multicast group registration.
 It also supports Multicast VLAN Registration (MVR for IPv4) which allows common multicast traffic, such as television channels, to be transmitted across a single network-wide multicast VLAN shared by hosts residing in other standard or private VLAN groups, while preserving security and data isolation for normal traffic.